Oophorectomy and salpingectomy

 Your gynaecologist may recommend an oophorectomy as a treatment for various conditions affecting the reproductive system, usually where other treatments have not worked.
 These conditions include:

-If you are having both of your ovaries removed, you will no longer have periods, and will experience a menopause.
+If you are having both of your ovaries removed, you will no longer have periods and will experience menopausal symptoms.
 As the procedure is irreversible, your consultant will discuss your treatment options with you, giving you plenty of time to think about what is best for you.

 Salpingectomy is a surgery to remove one or both your fallopian tubes.